FLU VACCINATION AVAILABLE FOR ALL OUR ELIGIBLE PATIENTS.

 Assisting the Practice Manager in the day to day running of the practice and also responsible for all areas of IT and overseeing patient registrations.

 Clinical Administrator Dealing with the Chronic Disease Register ensuring that all at risk patients are called in for their annual review.
 Works closely with head nurse Jane Tutton and the administration team for all aspects of clinical work.

-Supports Assistant Practice Manager in all aspects of registration, patient access and general office administration
+Supports the practice in all aspects of patient registration, patient access and general office administration

 Support the practice with all aspects of administration.